IBM/ibm-licensing-operator/CONTRIBUTING.md

 make install-all-tools
 ```

-Toverify completness of the installed tools and their versions use the target:
+To verify completeness of the installed tools and their versions use the target:

 ```shell
 make verify-installed-tools